Non-Perturbative Quantum Dynamical Decoupling: Discussion

-Fig.~(\ref{T11}) shows the control condition of dynamics.
-In Fig.~(\ref{T11})(a) and (b), we fix $\De$ and use different $\tau$ values to show the effect of $\tau$; while in Fig.~(\ref{T11})(c) and (d), we show the effect of $\De$ by fixing $\tau$.
-For a long time scale $\om t\leqslant30$, each value of $\De$ constrains the value of $\tau$ to yielding a good entanglement control [that is $C(t)$ is close to $C(0)$] and vice versa.
-We therefore conclude that as long as $\tau/\Delta$ is not too large, a quantum state or its entanglement can be well protected.
-This is the only condition for dynamical control to work.
-In addition, we have checked the pulse strength [See Fig.~(\ref{strength})].
-Interestingly, we see that the pulse strength does not play an essential role in quantum coherence control in contrast to the idealized pulse case where the the pulse strength is assumed to be effectively infinite.
+The non-perturbative control may also be observed from a dynamical view point.
+Figure \ref{T11} shows the concurrence dynamics under different control parameters.
+In Fig.~\ref{T11}(a) and (b), we fix $\De$ and use different values of $\tau$ to show the effect of $\tau$; while in Fig.~\ref{T11}(c) and (d), we show the effect of different $\De$ with a fixed $\tau$.
+For a long time scale $\om t\leq30$, each value of $\De$ constrains the value of $\tau$ to yielding a good entanglement control [that is $C(t)$ is frozen as $C(0)=1$] and vice versa.
+We therefore conclude that as long as $\tau/\Delta$ is not too large, both entanglement and fidelity can be efficiently protected.

-Note that Figs.~(\ref{one})-(\ref{strength}) are plotted with $\ga=0.5$, which corresponds to a strongly non-Markovian regime.
-Fig.~(\ref{ga}) is used to show how the environmental memory times affect our quantum control scheme.
-We use $T$ to denote the time after which the concurrence decays below $0.95$.
-Fig.~(\ref{ga}) is plotted in a logarithmic scale to give rise to a better view of the entanglement change against $\ga$.
-We emphasize that the non-Markovian bath is essential for the effective quantum control as shown in Fig.~(\ref{ga}).
+Note that Figs.~\ref{two} and \ref{T11} are plotted with $\ga=0.5$, which corresponds to a moderate non-Markovian regime.
+Figure \ref{ga} is used to show how the environmental memory time affects the non-perturbative quantum control scheme.
+The presence of the non-zero environmental memory indicates a characteristic feature of a non-Markovian dynamics, which causes the bidirectional flow of information between the open system and its environment.
+More qualitatively, in so-called Markov limit, the memory time is zero, as such, the information of the system state (superposition, coherence, etc.) will quickly be lost irreversibly into the infinite environmental modes.
+The one-way information loss will not permit the external pulses to efficiently restore the initial open system state since the decoherence will quickly suppress the viable quantum coherence before the control mechanism becomes effective.
+Now we use $T$ to denote the time after which the concurrence decays from unity to $0.95$.
+Figure \ref{ga} is plotted in a logarithmic scale to yield a better view of the entanglement decay speed against $\ga$.
+We emphasize that the non-Markovian bath is essential for the effective quantum control as shown in Fig.~\ref{ga}.